matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ### 🖕 View Page Source 🖕

-The site is inaccessible to people with low and good vision, mouse, keyboard and screen reader users.
+The site is inaccessible to people with low and good vision, mouse, keyboard and screen reader users.\
 If browser power users encounter a site like this, it might awaken their inner [Zero Cool](https://en.wikipedia.org/wiki/Hackers_(film)#Plot) and they try to hack the site.
-What I mean by _hack_ is _view the page source_.
+What I mean by _hack_ is _view the page source_.\
 To put the cherry on top of my exclusion-first site, I’m [converting the text to html entities](https://v2.cryptii.com/text/htmlentities).
+[Entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) are usually used to display reserved characters, invisible characters, and characters that are difficult to type with a standard keyboard.
+I’m using them to obfuscate text on our site.

 ![Text is not readable when viewing the source because it's written in HTML entities](https://res.cloudinary.com/dp3mem7or/image/upload/v1559215401/articles/lighthouse/lighthouse_step7.png)